katerinanavab/webdocs/docs/unit04/notes402.md

 ## Variables & Data Types

 Most of the time, a JavaScript application needs to work with **data** (information).
 Here are two examples:
-1. An online shop - the information might include goods being sold and a shopping cart.
+1. _An online shop_ - the information might include the goods being sold and a shopping cart.
-2. A chat application - the information might include users, messages, and much more.
+2. _A chat application_ - the information might include users, messages, and much more.

 In programming languages, a [variable](https://en.wikipedia.org/wiki/Variable_(computer_science)) is a "named storage container" for data. **Variables** are used to _store_ information.